-6.6 Significant accounting policies (cont'd)
+6.6 Significant accounting policies (Cont'd)

-Standards and interpretations in issue not yet adopted (cont'd)
+Standards and interpretations in issue not yet adopted (Cont'd)

 For the accounting standards AASB 15 and AASB 1058, management is currently assessing the effects of applying the new standards on the Group's financial statements.
-A framework will be developed to assess the standards which will be applied to individual arrangements and as such it is too early to quantify the impact.
 Even though the criteria to defer income will change, it is unlikely there will be a significant impact on the financial statements given the Group currently defers unspent income for Government grants.